Bunkoer/bunkoer/README.md

 *Note: Bunkoer is in testing phase.
 Data exposure risks exist.*

-### Practical Applications

-Secure data can be used in various scenarios, including processing with ChatGPT.
-Explore more at our [Bunkoer x Streamlit](https://github.com/Bunkoer/bunkoer-x-streamlit) repository.

 ### Future Developments

 - Additional file type support: JSON, SQL